Relative Calabi-Yau structures and ice quivers with potential

-such that $\eps \circ \eta =\id_{l}$, \cf section~6 of \cite{VandenBergh15}.
-We call $\eta$ the unit map and $\eps$ the augmentation map.
-A {\em morphism of $l$-augmented dg algebras} is a morphism $\alpha \colon A\to A'$ of dg $k$-algebras which is compatible with the unit and the augmentation maps.
+Before going further, let us recall that unless we specify otherwise, we do {\em not} assume that morphisms between algebras preserve units.
+For example, the morphism $k \to k \times k$ mapping $a$ to $(a, 0)$ and the morphism $k \to \mathrm{M}_2(k)$ mapping $a$ to the matrix $ $ are morphisms between $k$-algebras in our sense.

 Suppose that $l_A$ and $l_B$ are finite-dimensional semisimple $k$-algebras and $\varphi \colon l_B \to l_A$ is a morphism between $k$-algebras (not necessarily preserving the unit!).
-A {\em $\varphi$-augmented morphism between dg algebras} is a morphism $f\colon B \to A$ between dg $k$-algebras (not necessarily preserving the unit!) fitting into a commutative diagram
+A {\em $\varphi$-augmented morphism between dg algebras} is a morphism $f\colon B \to A$ between dg $k$-algebras (not necessarily preserving the unit!) which fits into the commutative diagram

 A {\em morphism of $\varphi$-augmented morphisms between dg algebras} is given by morphisms